-- Basic Assumptions for Step 1: Proposing team is the expert on their proposal. - Proposing team: Task is to provide evidence that the project is LOW Risk. - Criterion C Panel: Task is to try to validate proposing team's assertion of LOW Risk. - Proposing team given the benefit of the doubt. - CSR Risk Assessment: - The tasks are the same as for Step 1, but expectations are higher. - The study team's task is to provide evidence that the project is LOW Risk. - The Criterion C Panel's task is to try to validate study team's assertion of LOW Risk. - The study team is not given the benefit of the doubt in the downselect. - All CSRs will be reviewed to identical standards. - All CSRs receive same evaluation treatment in all areas. - The Criterion C Panel is made up of evaluators who are experts in the areas of the CSRs that they evaluate. - The Criterion C Panel develops findings for each CSR that are based on individual comments and reflect the general agreement of the entire panel. - Findings: Comments that are as expected are not included as findings.
-Comments that are above expectations result in strengths, and those that are below expectations result in weaknesses.
+- Tasks are the same as for Step 1, but expectations are higher. - Study team's task is to provide evidence that the project is Low Risk. - Criterion C Panel's task is to try to validate study team's assertion of Low Risk. - The study team is not given the benefit of the doubt in the down-select. - All CSRs will be reviewed to identical standards. - All CSRs shall receive same evaluation treatment in all areas. - The Criterion C Panel is made up of evaluators who are subject matter experts in the areas of the CSRs that they evaluate. - The Criterion C Panel develops findings for each CSR that are based on individual comments and reflect the general agreement of the entire panel. - Comments that are as expected are not included as findings.
+Comments that are above expectations result in strengths.
+Comments that are below expectations result in weaknesses.